With heavy breaths and a racing heart, she searched through the sterile, steel halls.

 At first the picture showed only vague shadows in the distance.
 When the scout realized they had something important on camera they frantically adjusted the picture, zooming in on the shadows.
 Once properly captured, the shadows appeared much more like a tight cluster of imperial ships.
 Suddenly, a second shadow started to bloom from the first, and move its own way.

 “Our enemy is the Southern Border Fleet of the Imperial Navy.”
 Rear Admiral Goswani said.
 “They were created from the remnants of the forces that fought us in the Revolutionary War twenty years ago and tasked with patrolling our border.
 They haven’t taken offensive action against us until now: we believed it was simply not their mission to do.
 We had brief altercations with them at the border with hardly a shot fired.
 We’re still investigating the recent events, but whatever we did to trigger their entry, the fact is they are now invading our territory.
-Most of their ships are as old as their mandate, but they have a lot of them, and enough firepower to challenge us.”
+Most of their ships are as old as their mandate, but they have a lot of them, and enough firepower to challenge us.
+If they break through, they can cause disastrous damage.”

 “They have split their forces into two groups to try to flank us.
 Both groups have a roughly equal number of ships.
-We are going to deploy multiple battlegroups and try to merge the battle lines as best as we can.
+We are going to deploy multiple battlegroups and try to merge the battle lines as best as we can in the center of the Thassal plain.
 It is unlikely that the enemy will arrive all at the same time, so if we can preserve our strength, we can fend off one group and focus all our power on the other.”

 More diagrams flashed by, including their own fleet position.